 rsync, no more no less.
 Rsync is a file-based tool for transferring and synchronization of files.
 RsyncOSX supports both synchronize and snapshot tasks.
 There is no custom solution for the synchronized archive.
 And you can quit utilizing RsyncOSX (and rsync) at any time and still have access to all synchronized files.

-- RsyncOSX is compiled with support for macOS Catalina and macOS Big Sur only
+- the latest version of RsyncOSX is compiled with support for macOS Big Sur and later

 - RsyncOSX is built as Universal macOS Binary.

 Utilizing RsyncOSX to synchronize files to remote servers requires some setup.
 There are two options to setup passwordless logins.
 The advised setup is by utilizing ssh-keys.

 Snapshots is not possible with rsync daemon setup.